 Tibet - Work continues, including efforts at trying to integrate past results (?Tith/?Berr.ammonites, Liu et al.) with more modern collecting for palynology (Li) and nannofossils and ammonites (Wan).
-Pussion Platform and Sibaria Important new work has been undertaken on the Nordvik section

 Russian Platform and Siberia - Important new work has been undertaken on the Nordvik section with a revision of paleomagnetic zonation.
 This work (by Bragin, Kazansky, Shurygin and Dzyuba) has M17r commencing in the Chataetes chetae Zone instead of the Hecteroceras kochi Zone.

-In addition, Zanin, Zamirailova and Eder have just published an interesting new paper on presumed J/K calcareous nannofossils from the Bezhanov Formation (2012, Open Geology Journal 6, 25-31) Vasily Mitta continues with his important work on ammonite biostratigraphy, notably on links from the Russian Platform to Tethys during the Berriasian, and happily was able to contribute to the Prague discussions.
+In addition, Zanin, Zamirailova and Eder have just published an interesting new paper on presumed J/K calcareous nannofossils from the Bezhanov Formation (2012, Open Geology Journal 6, 25-31).

+Vasily Mitta continues with his important work on ammonite biostratigraphy, notably on links from the Russian Platform to Tethys during the Berriasian, and happily was able to contribute to the Prague discussions.